Coaching is unlocking a person’s potential to maximize their own performance. It is helping them to learn rather than teaching them.

 Are there any obstacles you feel you might struggle to overcome?

 Why do you feel that way about these obstacles?

 What if you could overcome these obstacles?
 How would that make you feel?

-At this stage you have yet again put the coachee into a positive and receptive state-of-mind.
-This of course is helpful as it encourages them to see possibilities over problems.
+Here, you have yet again put the coachee into a positive and receptive state-of-mind.
+This, of course, is helpful as it encourages them to see possibilities rather than problems.

-Your next aim is to pave the way forward.
-In other words, you must discuss options for overcoming the identified obstacles.
+Your next objective is to pave the way forward.
+In other words, you must discuss options for overcoming each obstacle.

 In an ideal world, what could we do in this instance?

 What is the best solution for the team?